Robin Crotty, Recruiting Coordinator

 The goal of this course is to provide a thorough and comprehensive review of current laboratory technology essential to research in molecular medicine, focusing on basic underlying principles, important controls and caveats.
-The course includes review problems, group problem solving sessions, and student presentations of developing technologies.
-Each student will individually clone a cytokine during a laboratory component of the course, which will take place during the second hour of each two hour class.
-The project will involve designing appropriate primers, obtaining RNA from cytokine-expressing cells, performing RT/PCR, and ligating isolated, characterized fragments into cloning- and expression vectors, followed by transfection into mammalian cells and verification of success by ELISA.
-Evaluation will be based on students' participation, contribution to the group's learning, and successful cloning of his/her assigned cytokine.
+The students will clone a cytokine during a laboratory component of the course, which will involve designing appropriate primers, obtaining RNA from cytokine-expressing cells, performing RT/PCR, and ligating isolated, characterized fragments into cloning- and expression vectors, followed by transfection into mammalian cells.
+Additional bench work will include characterizing the cloned product using real time PCR, ELISA, western blot analysis, and immunohistochemistry.
+Seminars on commonly used molecular techniques will be given intermittently by guest lecturers with the relevant expertise.
+Evaluation will be based on the student's lab techniques, class participation, and contribution to the group learning process.

 MMED 404.
 Journal Club / Frontiers in Molecular Medicine.
 1 Unit.